το άνευ κλίσι Ελληνικό: Verbs - Part 1

 2. Use the strong aorist if

-the strong aorist is not related to the present stem but
+the aorist is not related to the present stem and

 the aorist stem is used in forming compounds.